Arouck/Budger/README.md

 # Budger
-Budger is an UWP application rto manage your expenses.
+Budger is an UWP application to manage your expenses.